JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 **Encode topology intent as O(n) data structures, then automatically generate the O(n²) relationships through pure function transformations.**

+**Compiler Theory Analogy:** This architecture treats infrastructure generation as a compilation problem, borrowing concepts from programming language design:

+- **Abstract Syntax Tree (AST)**: The VPC topology map (n VPC objects with configuration attributes) serves as the input representation—analogous to parsed source code in a compiler
+- **Intermediate Representation (IR) Passes**: Pure function modules perform transformations on the topology map, expanding high-level declarations into detailed route specifications—similar to compiler optimization passes that transform ASTs
+- **Code Generation**: Terraform materializes the transformed specifications as concrete AWS resources (routes, security rules, attachments)—analogous to a compiler backend generating machine code

+This perspective enables formal reasoning about correctness, composability, and optimization properties that would be difficult to achieve with imperative configuration approaches.

-The core mechanism employs a **function module**—a Terraform module that creates zero AWS resources but performs pure computation—to transform VPC topology (represented as a map of n objects) into a complete mesh of routes (n² relationships).
+The core mechanism employs a **pure function module (zero-resource Terraform module)**—a module that creates no AWS infrastructure but performs pure computation—to transform VPC topology (represented as a map of n objects) into a complete mesh of routes (n² relationships).
 This transformation mirrors compiler intermediate representation (IR) passes: an abstract syntax tree (VPC configurations) undergoes optimization and expansion into target code (AWS route resources).

 Through composable Terraform modules, each VPC is defined once in ~15 lines of configuration.
 All routes, Transit Gateway attachments, propagation directions, security group rules, peering decisions, centralized egress behavior, and dual-stack IPv4/IPv6 policies emerge automatically from module composition.
 The architecture achieves **referential transparency**—identical inputs always produce identical outputs—enabling formal verification through property-based testing.